gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 		print line
 ````

-So here, when we execute the main loop, in the main() function, that loop will, step by step, drive our little pipeline consisting of the three parts: a (fasta) reader, a base complementer generator funciton, and our implicit little printer at the end.
+So here when executing the main loop in main(), it will, step by step, drive our little pipeline consisting of three parts: a (fasta) reader, a base complementer generator function and a print-statement at the end.

-The lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates (lists or dicts) of lines building up between the components, which means the program will use more or less the minimal amount of memory possible.
+The lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates (lists or dicts) of lines building up between the components, which means the program needs to use very little memory during the process.

 ## The Generator pattern in Go

-Coming in to Go, I was highly intrigued by all the new much more powerful concurrency patterns made possible in this language, elaborated in intriguing blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).
+Coming into Go I was highly intrigued by all the powerful concurrency patterns made possible in this language, elaborated in blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).

-Still, I was even more happy to find that the simple and straight-forward generator pattern I knew from python was available in Go too.
+I was even more happy to find that the simple and straight-forward generator pattern I knew from python was easy to implement in Go too.

-So the above python code would read something like this in Go, using the generator pattern (leaving out some imports and const definitions, for brevity):
+The above python code would read something like this in Go, using the generator pattern (leaving out some imports and const definitions, for brevity):

 ````go